-There are never any guarantees to having the application or wait process accelerated or to bypass the existing waiting list.
+There are never any guarantees to having the application or wait process accelerated or to bypass the existing current open waiting list.
 There will always be limited funding from the federal government and a shortage of low-income housing units.
-So even though a section 8 emergency voucher is possible, the process for how to apply is still long, complicated, and time consuming.
+So even though a section 8 emergency voucher is possible with the crisis waiting list now open for 2024, the process for how to apply is still long, complicated, and time consuming.

-Waiting list for section 8 emergency housing choice vouchers
+Details on waiting list for 2024 section 8 emergency housing choice vouchers

 - Senior citizens and the elderly, and there may be supportive housing offered too them immediately that offer on site medical care.

-- Veterans and service members can bypass the wait list as well to be given an emergency section 8 HUD voucher.
+- Veterans and service members can bypass the wait list as well to be given quick assess to affordable housing or an emergency section 8 HUD voucher.

 - Anyone that was displaced from another public housing unit.